mirage/mirage-www/tmpl/wiki/install-opam.md

 Mirage consists of a set of OCaml libraries that link with a runtime, to form either a standalone Xen operating system, or a normal UNIX binary.
 These libraries are managed via the [OPAM](http://github.com/OCamlPro/opam) package management tool.
-We will first introduce the basics of OPAM on this page, and then describe the libraries you need to get on with using Mirage.
+We will first introduce the basics of OPAM, and then describe the libraries you need to get on with using Mirage.

-OPAM manages simultaneous OCaml compiler installations, and all the libraries to go with it.
+OPAM manages simultaneous OCaml compiler and library installations.
 It tracks library versions across upgrades, and will recompile dependencies automatically if they get out of date.
 There is a comprehensive [specification](https://github.com/OCamlPro/opam/blob/master/specs/roadmap.pdf) if you want to know more, but we will cover the basics to get you started here.